 A rare night, but a silent night.

-Save for the distant croaks of frogs echoing through the mansionās central oasis.
-There on the engawa, the woman sat alone, eyes gazing at the gentle trickling of the pond nestled among its stones and lush greenery.
-The crisp scent of the damp earth and faint traces of cherry blossoms lingered in the air, a subtle reminder of late March.
+There on the engawa, she sat alone; eyes gazing at the gentle trickling of the pond nestled among its stones and lush greenery.
+The scent of the wet earth and faint traces of cherry blossoms lingered in the air — a subtle reminder of late March.

-Winter had loosened its grip, still a lingering chill remained, carried by the occasional breeze that wove through the garden, barely disturbing the strands of [Name]ās hair.
+Winter had finally loosened its grip, still a lingering chill remained that was carried by the occasional breeze flowing through the garden, barely disturbing the strands of her hair.

-[Name] tilted her head back slightly, eyes drifting toward the night sky.
-The moon hung low, casting its pale glow across the garden, its light flickering against the rippling water.
-Somewhere beyond the walls, the world continued ā demons lurked, battles waged, and the cycle of blood and survival turned endlessly.
+Somewhere beyond the walls, the world continued — demons lurked, battles waged, and the cycle of blood and survival turned endlessly.
 But for now, in this moment, she was simply here.

-And she couldnāt ask for anything more.
+And she couldn’t ask for anything more.

-As her gaze stayed on the glimmering stars, a sudden creak of the floorboard broke the serene peace, cutting through the gentle hum of the night.
-Instinctively, [Name]ās senses sharpened, an abrupt darkness overwhelming the calm she had settled into.
+While her eyes stayed on the glimmering stars, a sudden creak of the floorboard broke the serene peace, cutting through the night’s gentle hum.
+Instinctively, her senses sharpened as an abrupt darkness overwhelming the calm she had settled into.
 Her muscles tensed, though only for a moment.

 Of course, she already knew who it was.